 Newborn Sleep Patterns

-When your baby is first born, she will sleep more she is awake.
+When your baby is first born, she will sleep more than she is awake.
 Newborns sleep about 16 hours per day and wake time includes any feedings.
 As the weeks go by, babies will be able to stay up longer, but still will sleep 14-16 hours in a 24-hour period by one month of age.
 By 3 months old, the average amount of sleep in 24 hours is still 14 hours.

-A newborn baby will also cry 1-2 hours per day (in total, not all at once, usually).
+A newborn baby will also cry for 1-2 hours per day (in total, not all at once, usually).
 This is normal.
-It is the only way babies can communicate to tell us whether they are hungry, tired, uncomfortable, wet, etc. Unfortunately, some babies will develop colic (bouts of intense crying that’s difficult to soothe and the causes unknown) when they are just a few weeks old.
+It is the only way babies can communicate to tell us whether they are hungry, tired, uncomfortable, wet, etc. Unfortunately, some babies will develop colic (bouts of intense crying that are difficult to soothe and the causes unknown) when they are just a few weeks old.
 The crying might last hours per day and colic usually ends around the 3 or 4-month mark, hopefully not longer.

 Newborn Sleep Schedules